-When preparing the financial statements, the manager uses estimates and judgments that are essential for the amounts in the financial statements.
-If deemed necessary, the nature of these estimates and judgements, including the corresponding assumptions, are disclosed in the notes to the financial statements.
+When preparing the financial statements, the manager uses estimates and judgments that can be essential to the amounts included in the financial statements.
+If deemed necessary, the nature of these estimates and judgements, including the associated assumptions, are disclosed in the notes to the financial statements.

 The functional currency of the Fund is the euro.
 Unless stated otherwise, all amounts in the financial statements are presented in thousands of euros.
-Amounts in whole euros are shown using the euro sign (\in).
+Amounts in whole euros are shown using the euro sign (€).

-3.4.2 Continuity management
+3.4.2 Continuity

-The objective of the continuity management of the manager is to ensure the continuity of its operations, establish trust, protect assets and entrusted resources, fulfil obligations, comply with internal and external regulations, prevent or mitigate damage and risk, and identify and manage risks to an acceptable level.
+The objective of the continuity management of the Fund manager is to ensure the continuity of its activities, to establish trust, to protect the assets and funds entrusted, to be able to meet obligations, to comply with internal and external regulations, to prevent or mitigate damage and risk and to identify and manage risks to an acceptable level.